Beat the summer doldrums and recommit

-And we want you to sell, hit your goals and succeed.
-So here is some advice as you enter what we call the “summer sales doldrums”.
+We want you to keep selling, hit your goals and succeed.
+So here is some advice as you enter what we call the “summer sales doldrums” or summer sales blues.
 Now, you might be asking ‘what are the “summer sales doldrums” and do I have it’?
-Lucky for you, we provided a self-checklist of questions you can ask yourself, and friends to decide if you suffer from the “summer sales doldrums”.
+Lucky for you, we provided a self-checklist of questions you can ask yourself:

 1.)
 Does the pool look more and more enticing every day?